niklaushirt/aiops-install-ansible-public/README.md

 ./tools/20_get_logins.sh > my_credentials.txt
 ```

-### 3.4 Check status of installation
+## 3.4 Check status of installation

-At any moment you can run `./tools/10_debug_install.sh` and select `Option 1` to check your installation.
+At any moment you can run `./tools/11_check_install.sh` or for a more in-depth examination and troubleshooting `./tools/10_debug_install.sh` and select `Option 1` to check your installation.

+<div style="page-break-after: always;"></div>

 ---------------------------------------------------------------
-## 4. Configure Applications and Topology
+# 4. Configure Applications and Topology
 ---------------------------------------------------------------

-### 4.1 Create Kubernetes Observer for the Demo Applications
+## 4.1 Create Kubernetes Observer for the Demo Applications

 Do this for your applications (RobotShop by default)